FranBoccassi/CloudAndBigData/README.md

 - reducedDatasets: all the .csv files saved obtained by the results of the scripts on dataset's.
 - scripts: all the pySpark scripts used for recover the data analisis.

-## How to use this tool:
+## How to prepare the VM:
-These will be the recipe for test our code, described as command lines without use gCloud UI.
+These will be the recipe for prepare a linux/ubuntu OS-VM instance with Spark integrated, described as command lines without use gCloud UI.

 > Get the VM prepare